Capability Needs Statement (CNS)

 - Threat Summary – Typically in a classified annex, the current and projected threats to the operational environment and software/systems.

 - Capability Discussion – Outline the software capabilities needed without overly defining the technical solution.
 Ideally prioritized at a high level across major functional areas.
+Include a brief description of how it supports the mission, and any supporting elements.
 This does not go into user stories and other details reserved for roadmaps and backlogs.

 Guiding Principles of a Capability Needs Statement